-Powerful Reasons Why BFI's Supplemental Trademark is a Terrible Strategy
+3 Reasons Why BFI's Supplemental Trademark is a Very Bad Idea

-- The publically funded trademark serves no legitimate public purpose.
+- This publically funded trademark serves no legitimate public purpose.

 - "Supplemental" trademarks are subject to abuse.

-For example, BFI attempted what some refer to as "trademark bullying," by implying that BFI had an enforceable "need," which it clearly does not (see links below).
+For example, BFI attempted what some refer to as "trademark bullying" by implying that BFI has an enforceable "need."
+It clearly does not (see links below).
+Here is BFI in an email to a private safe biking advocate

 “Please be aware that our organization has trademarked the name Bike Florida (see attached) and